walles/riff/README.md

 - In `ci.sh`, add a test case verifying that our exception handler prints line numbers for the `riff` frames in the backtraces, in release builds.
 This should fail when stripping the release binary.
+- Require line numbers in backtraces in release builds
+- Make the Linux binary smaller